sherrif10/MySDAInterless/README.md

 - Copy a CSV file containing details of your programs to: `/sdcard/.mysdainterless/programs/programs.csv`
 - Then copy your video files named after program codes into: `/sdcard/.mysdainterless/programs/`
+- On app installation, remember to go into your settings and enable 'Storage' permission for MySDAInterless app
 - The app will store the program details and delete the CSV file

 ## Done